kevinding0218/InterviewDocuments/Q and A/System Design/Consistent Hashing & Tiny URl.md

 		- Not applicable for TinyURL
 - Horizontal Sharding
 	- How to make Sharding Key?
+		- Solution 1:
 			- when reading Short to get Long, use Short as Sharding Key
 			- when reading Long to get Short, use Long as Sharding Key
 			- Long could have more than one Short, but not the other way around
+		- So
 	- How to query Long Url if using ID?
 	- How to query ID if using Long URL?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwNjg0MzM4OSwtMjAyMjIxNTIwMCwtMT
+eyJoaXN0b3J5IjpbMTg1NzE2NjY4MywtMjAyMjIxNTIwMCwtMT
 I5NjExMDIwOSwyNDk2ODAzNDgsOTIyMjAxMzEyLC0zMjg2MzM4
 OTksLTE3MzUyNTA1NSwyNTYzMTc0NDAsNjIyNDIwNDEsLTUzNT
 I1NjA2LC0yMTQ2MTYwMDU5LC05MTcyNTYzMDcsNzM2NzQyMjgs